chrper80/Milestone-project2/README.md

 * In the GitHub repo, go to settings, scroll down to GitHub pages, change to master branch and press save.

 * When i am looking at the website on desktop it looks as expected.
 However when i am looking at it on mobile in Chrome and Safari, there is some changes that i didn´t want.
-I wanted my buttons and input fields to 0 border-radius, but it seems the browsers adds some things by them self.
+I wanted my buttons and input fields to have 0 border-radius, but it seems the browsers adds some things by them self.

 ## Bugs